-This post from our archives was written by Grant Ordelheide, an experienced outdoor photographer.
-He offers some basic (and not-so-basic) suggestions for getting incredible night sky photos.
-For additional tips from Grant, check out his other post, How to Get Started Shooting Nighttime Landscapes.
+from Grant Ordelheide, an experienced outdoor photographer.
+He offers some basic and not-so-basic suggestions for getting incredible night sky photos.

-This guide covers it all: gear, camera settings, planning, and composition.
+For more in-depth instructions, read this beginner’s guide to improving your night photography.
 It’s a good place to start if you know nothing and want to learn everything.

 The Milky Way